How to Add Social Media Icons to an Email Signature

 And on that note - give your phone's lens a quick wipe with a soft cloth before shooting.
 Fingerprint smudges are the number one cause of soft, hazy-looking photos.

 This is the secret sauce.
 Instead of letting Instagram guess how to crop and resize your image, do it yourself beforehand.
-By resizing your photo to Instagram's preferred dimensions, you minimize compression.
+Learning how to crop photos for Instagram to the precise dimensions is a game-changer for maintaining quality.
 Here are the optimal sizes for 2024 and beyond:

 The key takeaway: No matter which orientation you choose, your photo's width should always be 1080 pixels.
 If it's larger, Instagram will shrink it.
 If it's smaller, Instagram might stretch it, causing pixelation.
 You can easily crop and resize your photos to these exact dimensions using free apps like Snapseed, VSCO, or even your phone's built-in photo editor.